Avatar Netflix show casts Mandalorian and Force Awakens stars

 While prior announcements focused on the main, younger cast members for the new Avatar series, we've now got a look at some of the supporting cast – including the tea-loving firebender Uncle Iroh, antagonist Commandar Zhao, and Aang's once-guardian Gyatso.

-Uncle Iroh is being played by Paul Sun-Hyung Lee, an award-winning theater and film actor who starred in the Disney Plus show The Mandalorian as Captain Carson Teva.
+Uncle Iroh will be played by Paul Sun-Hyung Lee, an award-winning theater and film actor who starred in the Disney Plus show The Mandalorian as Captain Carson Teva.

 Ken Leung, who starred as Admiral Statura in Star Wars: The Force Awakens, will be taking the role of Commander Zhao – a firebender antagonist in the original Avatar show on Nickelodeon.